maxoakes/AsterViz/JOURNAL.md

 Tuesday end-of-day is my cut off for working on this project, as I still have to write a paper in another course.

 # March 21

+Docker is being a pain to set up correctly.
+You know the story.
+One error gets fixed.
+Another comes up in the next step.
+Fix that error, that breaks something else.
+Repeat.

+Fixing Docker is taking up a lot of time, so I will not be able to guarantee that the final project submission will be that visually pleasing, as I have not gotten to that part yet.
+I am also starting to doubt there will be a flawless docker compose up execution.